NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Description:** The TRAPI Response status code should be one of a standardized set of short codes, e.g. Success, QueryNotTraversable, KPsNotAvailable

+### warning.trapi.response.workflow.runner_parameters.null

+**Message:** TRAPI Response.workflow.runner_parameters property is missing?

+**Description:** If a 'runner_parameters' property value is given for a workflow step specification, it should not be null.
+This field will be ignored?

+### warning.trapi.response.workflow.parameters.null

+**Message:** TRAPI Response.workflow.parameters property is missing?

+**Description:** If a 'parameters' property value is given for a workflow step specification, it should not be null.
+This field will be ignored?

 ### warning.graph.empty

 **Message:** {identifier} data is empty?